lsm-algorithmic-enjoy/lsm-algorithmic-enjoy/README.md

 - 🔭 I’m currently working on

-- 🌱 I’m currently learning ReactJS, Typescript, NextJS.
+- 🌱 I’m currently learning ReactJS,

 - 🧑🏻‍💻 I majored in Computer Engineering at Seoul National University of Science and Technology.
 - 🤔 I’m looking for help with ...